liuk5546/English-Learner/tpo/reading/tpo5-2.md

 > adj. 漂流
 > The survivors were adrift in a lifeboat for six days.
 > 幸存者在救生艇上漂流了六天。
+> maroon sb
+> vt. 困住（strand）
+> feat
+> n. 壮举 an action or a piece of work that needs skill strength or
+> courage.

 Because all Polynesians, Micronesians, and many Melanesians speak Austronesian languages and grow crops derived from Southeast Asia, all these peoples most certainly derived from that region and not the New World or elsewhere.
-The undisputed pre-Columbian presence in Oceania of the sweet potato, which is a New World domesticate, has sometimes been used to support Heyerdahl's "American Indians in the Pacific" theories.
+The `undisputed` pre-Columbian presence in Oceania of the sweet potato, which is a New World domesticate, has sometimes been used to support Heyerdahl's "American Indians in the Pacific" theories.
 However, this is one plant out of a long list of Southeast Asian domesticates.
-As Patrick Kirch, an American anthropologist, points out, rather than being brought by rafting South Americans, sweet potatoes might just have easily been brought back by returning Polynesian navigators who could have reached the west coast of South America.
+As Patrick Kirch, an American anthropologist, points out, rather than being brought by `rafting` South Americans, sweet potatoes might just have easily been brought back by returning Polynesian navigators who could have reached the west coast of South America.

+> dispute
+> vt. 对。。。表示质询/异议
+> n. 纠纷
+> raft
+> n.木筏
+> v.筏运